ethanfritzt/spotimy/README.md

 # Contributions guides

-You can contribute to this project by forking this repository, branching off to work on your feature then commiting and pushing the result and submitting a pull request
+You can contribute to this project by forking this repository, branching off to work on your feature then commiting and pushing the result and submitting a pull request.
 I use gitkraken to manage my git repositories, or you can use sourcetree or just the plain old terminal.

 # Getting Started with Create React App